Lung Cancer Surgery

 There are two commonly used approaches to removing portions of the lung.
 The choice depends on the location, size and stage of the lung tumor and the expertise of the surgeon.

-- Minimally invasive surgery - this approach typically involves 2 to 4 small incisions to access the inside of the chest.
-The surgeon uses a video-endoscope to visualize the lung and special instruments to perform the surgery.
+- Minimally invasive surgery - this approach typically involves 1 to 4 small incisions to access the inside of the chest.
+The surgeon uses a camera to visualize the lung and special instruments to perform the surgery.
 This is known as thoracoscopy or video-assisted thoracoscopic surgery (VATS) and can also be done with the assistance of a surgical robot.

 Types of Procedures